Ziconotide: Non-Opioid Intrathecal Analgesic for Severe Chronic Pain

 This is not numbing like local anesthetics and not opioid sedation.
 It is turning down the gain on the relay.
 In randomized, placebo-controlled trials of refractory cancer and noncancer pain, intrathecal ziconotide reduced pain scores versus placebo, though side effects often limited dosing and led to discontinuation in some patients.
 Tolerance and dependence have not been observed because it does not act on opioid receptors.

 The catch?
 The molecule is too large and polar to cross the blood–brain barrier by mouth or standard injection.
 To reach its receptors, it must be delivered into cerebrospinal fluid.
-Want to see how that happens in practice?

 How It Is Given